shahneilp/SPRING2020TIDYVERSE/README.md

  A vignette describing the prepration of an online table for ggplot and facet_wrap
 Author: Thomas Hill

-Instructions:
+# Neil Shah Tidy
+ A vignette describing the progressive use of as_tibble(), dplyr functions select, arrange, filter and a gpplot to visualizae data.
+Author: Neil Shah

 Please follow along with the steps I took to prepare date for ggplot exploration.
 I based this off of a previous project and added some annotations about the functions I called.

 ### tidyverse
 Using `titanic` dataset from `Kaggle`, clean and manipulate data using various functions of tidyvesrse package.
-(Subhalaxmi Rout)
+This vignette was extended to show how to deal with NA values and pipe to statistically compare columns.
+(Subhalaxmi Rout & Neil Shah)